mslinn/sbt-ethereum-docs/docs/tasks.md

 ```

 ### `ethInvokeTransaction`
-This SBT task invokes a method on the master (non-local) copy of the blockchain.
+This SBT task calls a function on a deployed smart contract.
 It costs gas and runs more slowly than running it via `ethInvokeConstant`.
 Sample usage:
 ```sbtshell